 The increasing trend in digital authoritarianism across the world with media personnel bearing the brunt is largely due to the state's determination to control information dissemination in the digital age.
 This proclivity to maintain an iron fist on the media has been on from the authoritarian days of colonialism and military dictatorships and has transcended to the present age of the ubiquitous internet.
 As stated earlier, this is based on the authoritarian theory of mass media.
-Consequently, digital authoritarianism which has been spreading globally cuts across different regime types and implicates companies developing cutting-edge technologies, a common element across these efforts is surveillance and control (Miller 2020).
+Consequently, digital authoritarianism which has been spreading globally cuts across different regime types and implicates companies developing cutting-edge technologies, a common element across these efforts is surveillance and control (Miller, 2020).

 The international sale and government contracting of these new and powerful tools drive us toward an uncertain, potentially less democratic future (Miller).
-With the aid of newer technologies states can now easily shutdown the internet in their various spheres of influence.
-Internet shutdowns dominate in developing and/or non-democratic countries, where relevant protective legal provisions are non-existent or limited and rarely acted upon (Glowacka et al 2021).
-Glowacka et al documented about 213 shutdowns in 33 countries in 2019.
-India led with 385 shutdowns since 2012, followed by Venezuela, Yemen and Iraq.
-Also, Bangladesh, Belarus, Ethiopia, Indonesia India, Iran, Kazakhstan, Myanmar, Pakistan, Philippines Sudan, Uganda, Zambia and Zimbabwe were listed among those that imposed or continued with Internet shutdowns.
-The fact that Nigeria was not included does not mean this is not a serious problem in Nigeria as can be see below with its ban in 2020.
+With the aid of newer technologies states can now easily shut down the internet in their various spheres of influence.
+Internet shutdowns dominate in developing and/or non-democratic countries, where relevant protective legal provisions are non-existent or limited and rarely acted upon (Glowacka et al., 2021).
+Glowacka et al. documented about 213 shutdowns in 33 countries in 2019.
+India led with 385 shutdowns since 2012, followed by Venezuela, Yemen, and Iraq.
+Also, Bangladesh, Belarus, Ethiopia, Indonesia India, Iran, Kazakhstan, Myanmar, Pakistan, Philippines Sudan, Uganda, Zambia, and Zimbabwe were listed among those that imposed or continued with internet shutdowns.

-Other examples of digital shutdowns recorded by Glowacka et al (2021) during the pandemic included the blackout and phone restrictions state authorities imposed on the Rohingya refugee camps in Bangladesh, which hindered humanitarian groups from addressing threats posed by COVID-19.
-They concluded that Internet shutdown, which vary in scale, scope, location, and frequency, have detrimental effects on society, limits access to reliable, open, secure and affordable internet and therefore prevents the dissemination of critical for development of the society.
+Other examples of digital shutdowns recorded by Glowacka et al. during the pandemic included the blackout and phone restrictions state authorities imposed on the Rohingya refugee camps in Bangladesh, which hindered humanitarian groups from addressing threats posed by COVID-19.
+They concluded that internet shutdown, which vary in scale, scope, location, and frequency, have detrimental effects on society, limits access to reliable, open, secure, and affordable internet and therefore prevents the dissemination of critical for development of the society.

-In Nigeria, the internet space was partially shut down when Twitter was banned in June 2021 by Nigerian Government after the tweet of the President was deleted by the platform and his account suspended temporarily.
-The offensive tweet: "those who misbehave today" will be treated in "the language they will understand," inferred to the wanton killings of people from the South East during the Nigerian-Biafran civil war 1967-1970.
+In Nigeria, the internet space was partially shut down when Twitter was banned in June 2021 by Nigerian President Muhammadu Buhari after his tweet was deleted by the platform and his account suspended temporarily over a tweet on the Indigenous People of Biafra (IPOB) agitation.
+The offensive tweet: "those who misbehave today" will be treated in "the language they will understand," inferred to the wanton killings of people from the South East during the Nigerian-Biafran Civil War 1967-1970.
 The tweet infringed on Twitter user rules prohibiting content that threatens or incites violence.
+Nigerians circumvented the ban on Twitter site by using Virtual Private Networks (VPN) and shared their opinion on other apps, like Indian-based microblogging site Koo (Blakenship & Golubski, 2021).

-The authors said deletion of the tweet was part of a larger conversation around the role of social media in politics and the national conversation as the world has seen social media platforms like Twitter impact democracy and politics, social movements, foreign relations, businesses, and economies around the world in recent years (Blamkeship and Golubski 2021).
+The authors said deletion of the tweet is part of a larger conversation around the role of social media in politics and the national conversation as the world has seen social media platforms like Twitter impact democracy and politics, social movements, foreign relations, businesses, and economies around the world in recent years (Blakenship & Golubski, 2021).